thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 Images of the inclusion phantom's axial strain, |inclusion_figure|,  after compression to 1.0% strain reflect the outcomes on the uniform phantom.
-Image quality with no interpolation and cosine interpolation significantly poorer that parabolic or sinc interpolation.
+Image quality with no interpolation and cosine interpolation was significantly poorer than parabolic or sinc interpolation.
 The improvement of sinc interpolation over parabolic interpolation is less pronounced, but still significant.
 No regularization was applied, so some noise artifacts remain.

-The dependence on the displacement convergence tolerance with the Nelder-Mead simplex optimization method was also studied.
+We also studied the dependence on the displacement convergence tolerance with the Nelder-Mead simplex optimization method.
 The tolerance is specified in units of data samples.
 Surprisingly, the *SNRe* is relatively stable across a range of values.
 Results in the regularization case and on simulation data were similar and are omitted for brevity.
 A tolerance of 1e-5 samples appears to be